 Short-term Care: Rehospitalizations

-In Des Arc Nursing and Rehabilitation Center, 12.63 Percentage of Residents Rehospitalized
+In Des Arc Nursing and Rehabilitation Center, 7.39% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Des Arc Nursing and Rehabilitation Center, 12.62 Percentage of Patients
+In Des Arc Nursing and Rehabilitation Center, 19.32% of Patients

-This datapoint measures the number of times residents are sent to the emergency room per thousand days of short-term care.
-Staying out of the emergency room is one way to gauge patient well-being during rehabilitation.
+This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is typically a correlation between fewer emergency room visits and the quality of care.

 Short-term Care: Facilitates Functional Improvement

-In Des Arc Nursing and Rehabilitation Center, 77.48% Percentage of Resident
+In Des Arc Nursing and Rehabilitation Center, 90.84% of Resident